reinw482/reinw482/README.md

 Welcome to my page!
-Below are projects that I have worked on:
+Below are some recent projects that I have worked on:

 <a href="https://reinw482.github.io/IthacaApplefest/index.html">Ithaca Applefest Website</a>